Characters and place names

-However, there are two important exceptions to the above: the soft-toy world of Lufianblid and the human world of Felacynn.
+There are two important exceptions to the above: the animal world of Lufianblid and the human world of Felacynn.

 The animals refer to the human world as Felacynn.
 This name is a combination of two Old English words: ‘fela’, meaning ‘many’, and ‘cynn’, meaning ‘people’.
-Hence, Felacynn can be loosely interpreted as ‘many people’.
 Inhabitants of Felacynn are called Felacytes.

 The names are intended to be unusual and aim to reflect the character of their owner.
 The people I have depicted in Felacynn are fictional and any resemblance to real people is purely coincidental.